[Coronavirus] EU struggles to contain corona economic fallout

 The EU executive has been telling member states on keeping borders open for goods.

-It put forward plans on Monday how to secure a steady flow of goods as people around Europe have been stockpiling on good, and other essentials.
+It put forward plans on Monday how to secure a steady flow of goods as people around Europe have been stockpiling on goods, and other essentials.

 The airline industry is also taking massive hit.